 The quantile normalization (QN) used in this study is a simple procedure commonly used in microarray studies.
 We first ranked the gene in each sample by magnitude and calculated the average value of the genes in the same rank.
 The values for all the genes in the rank were then substituted with this average value.
 The final step involves reordering the genes in each sample in their original order.

 Class-specific QN (CSQN) is a modified version of QN.
 Instead of doing QN on the whole dataset, we first divided the samples into their respective classes before conducting QN on each class separately.
+This approach has been demonstrated to be effective in preserving class-specific information, and exhibits some robustness against batch effects.

 ComBat